 This medicine is available only with a doctor's prescription.
 Prescriptions cannot be refilled.
 A new prescription must be obtained each time you or your child need this medicine.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies have not been performed on the relationship of age to the effects of methamphetamine in children below 12 years of age for weight loss.
-Safety and efficacy have not been established .
+Appropriate studies have not been performed on the relationship of age to the effects of methamphetamine in children with obesity who are younger than 12 years of age, and in children with ADHD who are younger than 6 years of age.
+Safety and efficacy have not been established.

-Appropriate studies performed to date have not demonstrated geriatrics-specific problems that would limit the usefulness of methamphetamine in the elderly.
-However, elderly patients are more likely to have age-related kidney, liver, or heart problems, which may require an adjustment of dosage in patients receiving methamphetamine .
+Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of methamphetamine in the elderly.
+However, elderly patients are more likely to have age-related kidney, liver, or heart problems, which may require caution and an adjustment in the dose for patients receiving methamphetamine.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.

 Although certain medicines should not be used together at all, in other cases two different medicines may be used together even if an interaction might occur.
 In these cases, your doctor may want to change the dose, or other precautions may be necessary.
 When you are taking this medicine, it is especially important that your healthcare professional know if you are taking any of the medicines listed below.
 The following interactions have been selected on the basis of their potential significance and are not necessarily all-inclusive.